-The Hearings Officer finds that the subject property does not abut property zoned RA or RS; therefore, this standard is not applicable.
+The subject property does not abut property zoned RA or RS; therefore, this standard is not applicable.

 (4) On sites with 75 feet or more of buildable width, a minimum of 40 percent of the buildable width shall be occupied by building placed at the setback line to enhance visual interest and activity along the street.
 Accessory structures shall not apply towards meeting the required percentage.